 Camille T. Dungy is the author of four collections of poetry, most recently Trophic Cascade, winner of the Colorado Book Award, and the essay collection Guidebook to Relative Strangers: Journeys into Race, Motherhood and History, finalist for the National Book Critics Circle Award.
 She has edited three anthologies, including Black Nature: Four Centuries of African American Nature Poetry.
-Her honors include a Guggenheim Fellowship, an American Book Award, and NEA Fellowships in both poetry and prose.
-She lives in Colorado with her husband and daughter, where she is a University Distinguished Professor at Colorado State University. www.camilledungy.com
+Her honors include the 2021 Academy of American Poets Fellowship, a Guggenheim Fellowship, an American Book Award, and NEA Fellowships in both poetry and prose.
+She lives in Colorado where she is a University Distinguished Professor at Colorado State University. www.camilledungy.com

 Photo Credit © Miriam Berkley

 Brenda Hillman’s most recent book is Extra Hidden Life among the Days (2018).
 Hillman has co-edited and co-translated numerous volumes, including Ana Cristina Cesar’s At Your Feet (Parlor Press, 2018), co-translated from Portuguese with her mother Helen Hillman.
 Her awards for poetry include the 2020 Morton Dauwen Zabel Award for Innovation from the American Academy of Arts and Letters.
 She teaches at Saint Mary’s College of California, co-directs Poetry Week at Community of Writers and currently serves as a Chancellor at the Academy of American Poets. https://blueflowerarts.com/artist/brenda-hillman/